The Hell Diggers

 The Hell Diggers is a 1921 American silent drama film produced by Famous Players–Lasky and distributed through Paramount Pictures.
 The film was directed by Frank Urson from a short story, The Hell Diggers, by Byron Morgan.
 Wallace Reid and Lois Wilson star.

-Like most silent films of that time, it is in the public domain and is lost.
+Plot

+Wallace Reid as engineer Teddy Darman and Lois Wilson as the landowner's daughter, Dora Wade.

+Teddy Darman is an engineer for a gold dredging company.
+Local farmers complain that his "hell diggers" (so named because they destroy land with huge, heavy equipment) are ruining their fields.